Alexwcjung/EPA23/Chapter 9.md

 -	In a stressed-timed language such as English, %V would typically be lower due to vowel reduction and to the presence of consonant clusters, compared to syllable-timed languages such as Spanish.

 🍀**Varco-V and Varco-C (variability in vocalic or consonantal duration)**
--	To measure the variability in vocalic or consonantal interval duration, Dellwo developed Varco-C, which calculates the standard deviation of consonantal interval duration (normalized for speech rate) as well as vocalic counterpart Varco-V.
+-	To measure the variability in vocalic or consonantal interval duration, Dellwo developed Varco-C, **which calculates the standard deviation of consonantal interval duration** (normalized for speech rate) as well as **vocalic counterpart Varco-V.**
 -	Typically, **this variability is expected to be larger** in syllable structures associated with **a stress-timed language**(e.g. some syllables have complex consonant clusters and some simple structures) and greater accentual and final lengthening.
--	In syllable-timed language, in contrast, a large proportion of syllables have a simple CV structure and successive syllables are more similar in length, leading to lower variability values.
+-	**In syllable-timed language**, in contrast, a large proportion of syllables have **a simple CV structure** and successive syllables are more similar in length, leading to **lower variability values.**
 PVI (Pairwise Variability Index)
--	Other measures capture rhythm more locally by focusing on the degree of durational difference between neighboring intervals.
+-	Other measures capture rhythm more locally by focusing on the degree of **durational difference between neighboring intervals.**
 -	PVI metric calculates the mean of the durational differences between successive temporal intervals in an intonation phrase.
--	A stress-timed language would be expected to have high PVI values, a syllable-timed language low PVI values.
+-	**A stress-timed language** would be expected to have **high PVI values, a syllable-timed language low PVI values.**

 🍀**Prosody, Rhythm and Second Language English Learners**
 -	Stress- the most widely studied prosodic feature in L2 speech – has consistently been found to relate to L2 comprehensibility, both at word- and sentence-stress level.